Joey Meneses Player Props: Nationals vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have a 4.63 team ERA that ranks 24th among all league pitching staffs.
+- The Phillies have the 25th-ranked team ERA among all league pitching staffs (4.70).

-- The Phillies rank 11th in baseball in home runs surrendered (60 total, 1.1 per game).
+- The Phillies rank 12th in baseball in home runs given up (61 total, 1.1 per game).

-- Wheeler makes the start for the Phillies, his 12th of the season.
-He is 4-4 with a 3.60 ERA and 76 strikeouts in 65 2/3 innings pitched.
+- The Phillies will send Strahm (4-3) out to make his eighth start of the season.
+He is 4-3 with a 3.20 ERA and 52 strikeouts through 39 1/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.